English Footballers Abroad

 One of the lower league’s most infectious characters, the ‘Beast’ has become infamous for bullying many an EFL defence during his lengthy career.

-However, what you may not know is that the 38-year-old striker actually honed his talents in the Lithuanian A-Lyga.
-Akinfenwa plied his trade with FK Atlantas for three-years, scoring the winner in the 2001 Lithuanian Cup Final and enjoying a UEFA Cup adventure.
+However, what you may not know is that the 39-year-old striker actually honed his talents in the Lithuanian A-Lyga.
+Akinfenwa plied his trade with FK Atlantas for two years, scoring the winner in the 2001 Lithuanian Cup Final and enjoying a UEFA Cup adventure.

 Nearly 20 years later, he’s still a man made for the big occasion, helping guide Wycombe to Championship football for the first time in their history at Wembley in July 2020.